streamdata-gallery-organizations/nxtport/_listings/nxtport/apiv1containers-post-openapi.md

 x-collection-name: NxtPort
 x-complete: 0
 info:
-  title: NxtPort T-mining Secure Container Release API Get container events
+  title: NxtPort T-mining Secure Container Release API Create a new Container
-  description: Get the list of Events related to a container
+  description: |-
+    Create a new container.
+    If all goes well, a 200 status code is returned.
+    If the create fails, a 500 status code is returned.
   contact:
     name: T-Mining API support
     url: http://support.t-mining.be/